Team Updates

 These team chat apps can help cut down on meetings.

 Alternatively, everyone can just hop on the Brosix app, join the group chat and share their weekly update.
-Besides organizing a meeting chat, you can also use audio or video calls for team status updates.
+Besides organizing a meeting chat, you can also use audio or video calls for team status chack-ins.
 They’re perfect for sharing all news and essential info without the hassle of planning a full-on meeting.

-Regularly hold status update meetings
+Regularly hold team status update meetings

-Whichever form or frequency of team status updates you decide on, make sure you stick to it.
+Whichever form or frequency of team check-ins you decide on, make sure you stick to it.
 It’s all too easy to skip one or two meetings because something came up.
 This then turns into a habit and after a while, no one takes these team events seriously and team attendance suffers.

 Employees disregarding meetings and not treating them as necessary is a real risk.
 They might then skimp on their reports, not pay attention, or just sleep through them.